 The first time I hosted a Thanksgiving, I had a turkey catastrophe.
 I was nervous and stressed out and overcooked my turkey.
-It was a lot like this:

 I roast a lot of turkeys at my house.
 All year long.
 So I guess that is another reason why I do not get excited about a Thanksgiving turkey.
 We eat turkey all the time.
 I always brine my turkey.
 I think that it adds moisture and flavor that you cannot get any other way.
 It is worth the extra step and I encourage you to do it.